-UW-Madison operates a specialty item-recycling program to provide students, faculty, and staff recycling locations to dispose of their waste responsibly.
+UW–Madison operates a specialty item recycling program to provide students, faculty, and staff recycling locations to dispose of their waste responsibly.
 Items for recycling include batteries, mixed media, ink cartridges, eyeglasses and small electronics.
-Recycling locations are available across campus – visit Sellery and Holt to recycle specialty items in Housing.
+Recycling locations are available across campus and Housing residents may visit Sellery and Holt to recycle e-waste items in Housing.
 Plastic bag recycling is available at every hall desk.

 When completing renovations, Housing strives to minimize the amount of material sent to the landfill.
 Housing partners with UW SWAP to repurpose items by sending them to other campus departments, non-profits, and the community.
-This program keeps over 250,000 pounds of material out of the landfill each year, while supporting the missions of Housing’s community partners.
-If your organization is interested in partnering, please fill out this form.
+This program keeps over 250,000 pounds of material out of the landfill each year while supporting the missions of Housing’s community partners.
+If your organization is interested in partnering, please contact email@example.com.

 Waste and Recycling FAQs